The Nest

 However, the accuracy is not great.
 In one notable example, Zillow co-founder Spencer Rascoff sold his home for 40% less than the Zestimate value.

 A professional real estate appraisal is far more accurate than a Zillow Zestimate.
 That Zestimate is just an estimate based on available data and will often miss vital information on a home’s condition and renovations.
-A Zestimate cannot function as an appraisal, and you cannot use it to get a loan and should not take the value too seriously.
+A Zestimate cannot function as an appraisal, and you cannot use it to get a loan, so you should not take the value too seriously.

-The more data Zillow has on a home and a market, the more accurate its estimate will be.
+The more data Zillow has on a home and a market, its estimate will be more accurate.
 This means the Zestimate is probably closer to the actual value in a tract neighborhood where 25 similar homes sold last year than in a town where each street is different.

 Moreover, because Zillow isn’t touring every home in America, it will miss things a human wouldn’t.
 You should get an appraisal to understand a home’s value.